ASU, NCAA sued over death of linebacker found to have CTE - WHIZ News

 “Unfortunately, while defendants (ASU and NCAA) knew about the harmful and devastating effects of these sub-concussive and concussive injuries, they recklessly ignored these facts and failed to implement reasonable concussion management protocols to protect its athletes, including Jason Franklin,” the lawsuit said.

-ASU and the NCAA didn’t immediately respond to a request Wednesday afternoon to comment on the lawsuit.
+ASU declined to comment on the lawsuit’s allegations, while the NCAA didn’t immediately respond Wednesday to a request for comment.

 While playing at ASU, Franklin suffered one concussion in 2012 and three in the summer of 2014, according to the lawsuit.